A Brief History

 John has been gradually releasing his casks to market at their point of perfection for Caroni and Rum admirers to own and enjoy.
 His personal favourite is the Caroni 1989.

-Rare and classic Caroni 1998 Rum, bottled 2021 offers a full golden colour leading to the distinctive Caroni nose with a touch of diesel and restrained wood influence.
+Rare and classic Caroni 1998 'Classic Heavy Type Rum', bottled 2022 offers a full golden colour leading to the distinctive Caroni nose with a touch of diesel and restrained wood influence.

 Caroni is limited & extremely rare, when our stocks are finally bottled there will be no more!
 True drinking history!